The short answer is you don't!

 After the first offers deadline, if you have not been made an offer it will depend upon your ranking as well as the programme preferences you have given.
 These factors will influence how soon an offer can be made to you (if at all).

 In addition the speed with which offers are 'recycled' depends on how quickly higher-scoring candidates decide whether to accept or decline offers.
 As such, it is not possible for us to advise any candidates on the subject of whether they will receive a post offer, and if so when this would be.

 All candidates still on the reserve list will be notified when no more offers can be made.

-You will only receive a maximum of one ACCS-AM or IMT offer.
+You will only receive a maximum of one ACCS-IM or IMT offer.
 Should you decline the offer, as this was the best offer available to you based on your rank and preferences, you will be withdrawn and receive no further offers in this round.

 There is one exception to this.
 If you choose to hold/accept an offer, you will be given the option to be considered for preference upgrades.
-That is, if one of your higher ranked programme preferenced options becomes available after you have held/accepted the initial offer, the preference offered to you would be upgraded automatically to the higher preference.
+That is, if one of your higher ranked programme preference options becomes available after you have held/accepted the initial offer, the preference offered to you would be upgraded automatically to the higher preference.